 The theory of economic growth, employment, and the price level.
 Prerequisite: ECON 102 and (MATH 101 or MATH 102).

 ECON 301 Money and Banking (4)

 A study of the American monetary and banking systems, with particular attention to commercial banking, the Federal Reserve System, monetary theory, and monetary policy.
 Prerequisite: ECON 102.

 ECON 304 Labor Economics (4)

 This course uses microeconomic theory to analyze the economics of work.
 The demand for and the supply of labor are the basis for analyzing a wide range of observed outcomes in the labor market, including wage determination and employment.
 Topics with important policy implications include human capital and educational investments, economics of the highly paid, unions, immigration policy, fringe benefits, unemployment insurance, race and gender discrimination, minimum wage policies, welfare policy, and the distribution of income.
-Prerequisite: ECON 305.
+Prerequisite: ECON 201 or ECON 305.

 ECON 307 Income, Distribution, Poverty and Public Policy (4)

 The nature, determinants, and consequences of income as it is distributed in the United States, with particular emphasis on problems and policies relating to the poor.
 Prerequisite: ECON 101 and ECON 102.

 This course explores how the location decisions of utility-maximizing households and profit-maximizing firms lead to the formation of cities.
 Economic principles underlying urban development and their application to current policy debates are understood through examination of transportation, education, crime, housing, the role of government in land use patterns, and other urban issues.
 Prerequisite: ECON 101.